 Program Coordinator for Student Success

-Cárol Mejía coordinates student retention programs for first-generation college students, students of color, and students who come from mixed-status families.
+Cárol Mejía coordinates student retention efforts for first-generation college students, students of color, and students who come from mixed-status families.
 Her work centers the identity-based knowledge systems of students from historically underrepresented backgrounds, and honors the rich stories, truths, and intellectual curiosities they bring with them to campus.
-As a graduate of Macalester, Cárol understands the day-to-day reality of navigating Macalester as a Latina, first-generation college student.
-Her embrace of Cherrie Moraga’s Theory in the Flesh (defined below) influences her commitment and approach to student retention and success:
+As a graduate of Macalester, Cárol understands the day-to-day reality of navigating Macalester as a Latina, first-generation college student and United Statesian.
+Her embrace of Cherrie Moraga’s Theory in the Flesh (defined below) influences her commitment and approach to retention and success:

 “A theory in the flesh means one where the physical realities of our lives — our skin color, the land or concrete we grew up on, our sexual longings — all fuse to create a politic born of necessity.”